ethanblomquist/AD-DNS/README.md

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
 - Various Command-Line Tools
-- Various Network Protocols (SSH, RDH, DNS, HTTP/S, ICMP)
+- DNS
-- Wireshark (Protocol Analyzer)
+- Active Directory

 <h2>Operating Systems Used </h2>

 - Windows 10 (22H2)
-- Ubuntu Server 20.04
+- Windows Server 2022

 <h2>A-Record Exercise</h2>
 <h4>A record: A type of DNS record that maps a domain name to the IP address of the computer hosting that domain.
 The "A" in "A record" stands for "address".</h4>